 B. Retroactive Rent is Rent and is due and collectable 30 days after MPHA gives written notice to the Tenant of the amount of Retroactive Rent that is owed, unless the Tenant and MPHA sign a lease addendum in the form of a Formal Repayment Agreement.

-C. If the Tenant does not pay the Rent; MPHA will mail a notice of lease termination to the Tenant on or around the 14th day of the month.
+C. If the Tenant does not pay the Rent; MPHA will mail a notice of lease termination to the Tenant which will provide the tenant with at least 14-days’ notice.
 Tenant shall pay all Rent that is owed.
-Also, Tenant must pay ALL Rent owed by cashier's check or money order at MPHA's Rent Collections Department.
+Also, Tenants who have received a lease termination notice for nonpayment of rent must pay ALL Rent owed by cashier's check or money order at MPHA's Rent Collections Department.
 MPHA’s acceptance of a partial payment of Rent, is not a waiver of MPHA’s right to terminate the lease for cause or non-payment of Rent.

-COURT EVICTION ACTIONS
+2. COURT EVICTION ACTIONS

-If the Tenant does not pay the Rent by the date stated on the lease termination notice; MPHA will file an Eviction Action in court for the Rent owed at the time of the filing.
+If the Tenant does not pay the Rent by the date stated on the lease termination notice; MPHA will file an Eviction Action in court for the Rent owed ..
 The court will hold an Eviction Action hearing and may issue a Writ of Recovery to recover the premises within 24 hours of the court's decision.

-B. After MPHA files an Eviction Action, the Tenant must pay all Rent that is owing, the court filing fee and the fee for serving the Eviction Action, and other awarded fees or costs.
+B. After MPHA files an Eviction Action, the Tenant must pay all Rent owed, the court filing fee and the fee for serving the Eviction Action, and other awarded fees or costs.
 The failure to timely pay Court Ordered Fees or costs is grounds to evict.

 C. In an Eviction Action MPHA in its sole discretion may permit a tenant who is otherwise lease compliant, to sign a court approved settlement agreement to pay all Rent that is due and owing and all court, filing and service fees or other awarded fees and costs (fees).
 For purpose of this Part lease non-compliance may be shown by a written warning of a lease violation from MPHA within the last 180 days or a pending or unresolved lease termination notice for cause.